-The Trustees would provide funding to Thomas Township and work with it to implement this project, and then Thomas Township would manage this preserve as part of its park system.
+The Trustees will provide funding to Thomas Township and work with it to implement this project, and then Thomas Township will manage this preserve as part of its park system.

 Figure 9.
-Location and conceptual plan for Thomas Township Nature Preserve8
+Location and conceptual plan for Thomas Township Nature Preserve